Vegan Sweet Potato Quesadilla (Yamadilla)

-- 1 garlic clove, minced
+- 1 whole garlic clove minced

-- Pinch of salt and pepper
+- 1 pinch salt and pepper

-- ½ cup cilantro, chopped
+- ½ cup cilantro chopped

 - 8 medium flour tortillas

-- Optional toppings: fresh salsa, guacamole, chopped cilantro
+- Optional toppings: fresh salsa guacamole, chopped cilantro

-- Bring a medium pot of water to a rolling boil and add sweet potatoes, cooking 8-10 minutes or until tender, but not overcooked and waterlogged.
+- Cook potatoes: Bring a medium pot of water to a rolling boil and add sweet potatoes, cooking 8-10 minutes or until tender, but not overcooked and waterlogged.
 Drain, then add the potatoes back to the pot and mash until smooth, adding 1-2 tablespoons of water if needed to get a smooth consistency.
 Set aside.

-- In a large skillet heat 1 teaspoon of olive oil over medium heat, then add the diced poblano pepper, red onion, and tomato.
+- Cook vegetables: In a large skillet heat 1 teaspoon of olive oil over medium heat, then add the diced poblano pepper, red onion, and tomato.
 Cook until softened, about five minutes.
 Add the black beans, cumin, garlic, and salt and pepper and cook another 2 minutes until vegetables release their water and beans are warmed, but not mushy.

-- Next, mix the vegetable mixture with the mashed sweet potatoes and the chopped cilantro and mix until well combined.
+- Make filling: Next, mix the vegetable mixture with the mashed sweet potatoes and the chopped cilantro and mix until well combined.
 Taste test to ensure the flavor is to your liking, adding more cumin, salt, or chipotle powder as needed.
 Set aside.

-- Reheat the skillet to medium-high with ¼ teaspoon oil, making sure to cover the bottom of the skillet completely with oil.
+- Cook yamadilla: Reheat the skillet to medium-high with ¼ teaspoon oil, making sure to cover the bottom of the skillet completely with oil.
 Add a flour tortilla and spread a spoonful of the the potato mixture onto one half of the tortilla.** Fold over the tortilla and cook one each side until crispy, about 2 minutes each side.
 Repeat using ¼ teaspoon olive oil for all tortillas (oil helps the tortilla become crispy).

-- Notes: *Omit or reduce the amount of poblano pepper if you don’t like spice.
+- Recipe notes: *Omit or reduce the amount of poblano pepper if you don’t like spice.
 If omitting, use one bell pepper instead. **Don’t overstuff the tortillas as the mixture will squish out when eating.
 There may be leftover mixture after, depending on how much you use in each tortilla.
 This would be great on its own or mixed with rice as a leftover meal.

-- Tools Needed: large saucepan, large frying pan or cast iron skillet, cutting board, knife set
+- Tools needed: large saucepan, large frying pan or cast iron skillet, cutting board, knife set

-- Prep Ahead: Prepare the potato and vegetable mixture ahead of time for faster meal prep.
+- Prep ahead: Prepare the potato and vegetable mixture ahead of time for faster meal prep.